 Although there are many ways that accidents can happen on a cruise ship, which may lead to a person needing a personal injury lawyer to help them make cruise ship compensation claims, some causes are much more common than others, such as:

 - Slips, trips and falls – these are the single most common type of accident that a personal injury solicitor has to deal with.
 Being on a moving, rolling ship only makes it more likely you might slip, trip or fall.
+You could also be hit by falling objects.

 - Sporting accidents – most cruise liners offer a full range of sporting activities, including swimming, tennis, badminton, volleyball, etc. This means that there is a risk that passengers may be injured while playing these sports.